 A System Operator's normal working week will be forty (40) hours.
 A rotating schedule will be posted monthly.
 For the first forty (40) hours of time worked during the above period, the employee will be paid at the established straight time rate.
+The employee will also be paid at the appropriate established straight time rate for holiday which falls on a regularly scheduled day off, if the employee does not work on said holiday, although that person might or might not have previously worked forty (40) hours that week at straight time.
 Alternate work schedules would be the subject of meet and confer between AMP and the Union.